BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Also Read: Leverage Ratio: Definition, Formula and Calculation

-How is the Nifty 50 PE Ratio calculated?
+How to calculate the Nifty 50 P/E ratio?

 The Nifty 50 P/E ratio is derived by comparing the index’s total free-float market value with the earnings generated by its constituent companies, typically using trailing four-quarter (TTM) earnings.